mike-yama-dev/portfolio/README.md

 - Created css modules
 - Styled buttons in css module
 - Created a useRef between the pages so I can make it scroll in the parallax
+- Added new images for the website
+-